 This one-of-a-kind adventure offers participants a unique and awe-inspiring experience as they ride through the big city, the countryside and everything in between.
-As a fundraising event for Roswell Park Cancer Institute, it is also an opportunity for riders to support the fight against cancer.
+As a fundraising event for Roswell Park Comprehensive Cancer Center, it is also an opportunity for riders to support the fight against cancer.

 Participants in the fully-supported Empire State Ride are required to meet a minimum fundraising commitment of $3,500 per rider for the week long ride by Aug.
 1, 2015.
 An additional component on the final leg of the ride, a one-day, 75-mile route from Rochester to Niagara Falls on Saturday, Aug.
 22 is also available.
 This part of the route will follow along the Erie Canal and continue west toward the final destination in Niagara Falls State Park.
 The fundraising commitment for this one-day route is $750 per rider.

 There will be a limited number of riders for this first-time event, but new participants are still welcomed to register.
 There is a $100 registration fee for either route which is applied towards the fundraising minimum.
 More information, including how to register, how to support an existing participant’s fundraising efforts, and accommodations provided throughout the entire ride, is available online at www.empirestateride.com.